Bertha Zúñiga: Murder of her mother

 After the 2009 Honduran coup d'état, repression against COPINH and other social organizations escalated.
 Zuniga Cáceres' mother, one of the main indigenous leaders, was persecuted and threatened in particular for her struggle against the environmental and social consequences of the Agua Zarca hydroelectric project.
 At 23:40 on March 2, 2016, Berta Cáceres was murdered by two armed invaders to her home.
 Initially, the Honduran government pursued the matter as a crime of passion or as internal political struggles within COPINH, denying a connection to Berta Cáceres's political activism.
 Zuniga Cáceres demanded both national and international investigations into the crime and also began campaigning to support a bill in the United States for that country to suspend military support to Honduras until the latter state can demonstrate that it has taken action against the murders of human rights activists.
-By March 2018, nine men, including retired and active Honduran military and two of the developers of the Aqua Zara project, had been accused of complicity in the crime, with one declaring that the murder had been a paid assassination.
+By March 2018, nine men, including retired and active Honduran military and two of the developers of the Agua Zarca project, had been accused of complicity in the crime, with one declaring that the murder had been a paid assassination.
 In February 2018, Zuniga Cáceres expressed her belief that the government involved in the investigation are focusing on lower level conspirators to avoid acknowledging possible involvement of higher placed officials.
 Allegations have been made by former Honduran military that Berta Cáceres's name was included in a military hit list.
 In Honduras, since the 2009 coup, at least 124 activists for environmental and land protection have been killed.